cisco-asp-web/LTRSPG-2212/lab_1/lab_1-guide.md

 Lab 1 focuses exclusively on the XRd frontend network.

 ## Selecting Student Pod and Connecting to VPN
-1. We will be using our Instructor Led Tool (ILT) Assistant web page today for you to assign your pod and connect your provided workstation through VPN.
-First you should have been assigned a lab pod # from 1 to 30 by the proctor and been given the access code for today's lab.
+1. You will be using the web based ILT Assistant tool for student pod assignment and connecting your VPN.
+First, you should have been assigned a lab **POD #** from 1 to 30 by the proctor and been given the six digit **Access Code** for today's lab.

-2. Open a browser on your desktop and go the following URL https://lab-assistant.com/ and enter your lab access code as seen in the below screenshot.
+2. Open a browser on your desktop and go the ILT Assistant tool at the following URL https://lab-assistant.com/ and enter your lab **Access Code** as shown in the below screenshot.

 <img src="../topo_drawings/lab-assistant-step-1.png" width="800" />

-3. Now on the LTRSPG-2212 screen click the **POD** button to bring up the list of available pods and select the pod number as you were assigned.
+3. Now on the LTRSPG-2212 screen click the **POD** button to bring up the list of available pods and select the pod number you were assigned.

 <img src="../topo_drawings/lab-assistant-step-2.png" width="800" />
 <img src="../topo_drawings/lab-assistant-step-3.png" width="800" />